forgewiki/forgewiki/tutorials/damage-over-time.md

 #### Add Nodes {#part-4-nodes}

 In order to track if a player has taken damage, we're going to attach a variable to them.
 This _Declare Number Variable_ will use the _Object_ scope level to create an instance of the variable for each player that will be unique to them.
-You can think of this scope as a hybrid of _Local_ and _Global_ as you need to use an object to access it, but it can accessed in any brain.
+You can think of this scope as a hybrid of _Local_ and _Global_ since you need to use an object to access it, but it can be accessed in any brain that gets that object.
 It's also going to be useful to set the value of this variable in its own custom event that will be called at various times.
 We'll call it _Prev HP_.

 Next, we're going to add some housekeeping with the gamemode and our new number variable.